bogdanim36/project-manager/README.md

  - create automation gulp task for generate entity source files for client,shared,server and script.
 Done.
  - create components to generate list for desktop and mobile devices, edit entity form .
 Done with PrimeNg components.

- - ALL the source entity files (users, projects, task, task-types) are generated with gul gen:entity task
+ - ALL the source entity files (users, projects, task, task-types) are generated with gulp gen:entity task

  <h2>Installing and run project</h2>
 <br>  01.
 Clone this repository.